LeaderOfQUOM/PVZStuff/README.md

 # PVZStuff
 PVZStuff... what you extecting, huh?
-Also, the formatting is a bit broken, even though i edited it in notepad++ with plain text with CRLF idk the reason, will try to fix in next few days
+Also, the formatting is a bit broken, so it is better to read in raw (button in up right corner), even though i edited it in notepad++ with plain text with CRLF idk the reason, will try to fix in next few days

 prefixes before line means degree on confidence: